mantidproject/mantid/docs/source/algorithms/PolDiffILLReduction-v1.rst

 Description
 -----------

-This algorithm performs polarised diffraction reduction for the D7 instrument at the ILL.
+This algorithm performs polarised diffraction and spectroscopy reduction for the D7 instrument at the ILL.
 With each call, this algorithm processes one type of data which is a part of the whole experiment.
 The logic is resolved by the property **ProcessAs**, which governs the reduction steps based on the requested type.
 It can be one of the 8: cadmium, empty beam, beam-with-cadmium, transmission, empty, quartz, vanadium, and sample.